-1. The first field experience is the EDL 599A Practicum for 1 credit.
-The Practicum requires 200 clock hours during one semester.
+- 1) The first field experience is the 1 credit EDL 599A Practicum requiring 200 clock hours.
 A student may begin the Practicum once the first three school building level educational leadership courses are completed.
-The Practicum may be in either the elementary or secondary setting.

-2. The second field experience is the EDL 599B Internship for 2 credits.
-It requires 400 clock hours during a different semester than the Practicum.
-A student may begin the Internship after completing six school building level educational leadership courses.
-The Internship will be at the opposite school setting as the Practicum.
-For example, if the Practicum was completed in an elementary setting, then the Internship will be in a secondary setting.
+The Practicum may be in either the elementary or secondary setting. - 2) The second field experience is the 2 credit EDL 599B Internship, requiring 400 clock hours.
+The Internship must be at the opposite school setting as the Practicum.
+For example, if the Practicum i completed in an elementary setting, then the Internship will be in a secondary setting.